 The year 2004 saw a massive surge of interest in Ruby, with the introduction of the Ruby on Rails Web application framework by David Heinemeier Hansson.

 As an open source language, Ruby has been ported to run on many different computer platforms and architectures.
 This means that if you develop a Ruby program on one machine, it's likely you'll be able to run it without any changes on a different machine.
 You can use Ruby, in one form or another, on most operating systems and platforms.

 There are multiple ways to install and manage Ruby.
-If you are on Windows, the simplest way to get Ruby installed on a PC is by using the Ruby Installer for Windows.
-Download the latest verion of Ruby 1.9.
+If you are on Windows, the simplest way to get Ruby installed is by using the Ruby Installer for Windows.
+Download the latest version of Ruby 2.
 After you have downloaded this, double-click this file and install Ruby on your PC, accepting all the defaults.
 After you have installed your Ruby software, the System Environment Variable path is already set to point to the bin folder of Ruby.
 Always check whether this has been set properly or not.
 If not, set it externally.
 If you are on a UNIX-like operating system like Linux or Mac OS X, then you can either use rbenv with ruby-build or RVM.
 We don't recommend installing Ruby via package managers on UNIX-like systems at the Ruby versions available via package managers might be outdated.
 More information on various installation options with detailed explanation can be found here.